clp-research/slurk-bots/audio_video_bot/README.md

 to a room, skipping the waiting room setup and clicking the button won't do anything.

-[^1] This assumes that the slurk/ and slurk-bots/ are located in the same parent directory.˘
+[^1] This assumes that the slurk/ and slurk-bots/ are located in the same parent directory.